KyleRego/KyleRego/README.md

 ## What I am working on

-In this tough job market, I am doing the Revature Pre-Training currently and hope to be hired by them, but until I am hired I am applying to software developer jobs.
-I am also working on a React/ASP.NET Core project called Larder that is a web app intended to assist with food and ingredient tracking and nutrition.
+I am applying to software developer jobs, doing Revature Pre-Training, and also also working on a project called Larder that is a web app intended to assist with food and ingredient tracking and nutrition.